twofiveo's Vancouver Island tips & recommendations

 4. Get yourself a cinnamon bun at this Ladysmith bakery

-When passing through Ladysmith it is mandatory, yes I said mandatory, to stop at the Old Town Bakery.
+When passing through Ladysmith it is mandatory to stop at the Old Town Bakery.
 Why?
 Because this:

 There may be a bit of a line as you walk in the door but don't worry, it won't take long and is definitely worth the wait.
 They have all kinds of decadent baked goods to feast your eyes on while you move through the line until BAM!
 A cabinet stuffed with trays full of different types of giant gooey cinnamon buns.
 I've got to say these buns are the star of the show but honestly everything I've tried here has been a 10/10.

-Not on good terms with gluten?
-The same owners run a bistro across the street where you can find more baked options catering to dietary challenges.
+The same owners run a bistro across the street where you can find more baked options catering to dietary requirements.
 They have dairy free, gluten free and vegan options available.

 oldtownbakeryladysmith via Instagram